 SFMTA modified its project cost reporting schedule for some of the categories below.
 Some categories are updated only on a quarterly basis.
 The PMOC will continue to update the amounts accordingly.
-The data date for the amounts listed below is July 31, 2022, from the July 2022 SFMTA quarterly report.
+The data date for the amounts listed below, as reported by SFMTA, is July 31, 2022.